Webinars were first launched in the 1990s.

 Gamification options have diversified

-When Salesforce did an event in March last year, they became the first few organizations to embrace the flexibility of virtual events.
+When Salesforce did an event in March last year, they became the first few organizations to embrace the flexibility of virtual event platforms.
 A segment in this event allowed users to showcase their apps through a real-time demo.
 Attendees watched the demos, voted for the one they liked best, and a winner was announced.

 This gamification feature was successful because it provided something for everyone involved.
 Those presenting their apps got access to a huge forum of 80K+ relevant people and a stage to showcase their product.
 The attendees got access to some latest ideas in the market.
 The organizers – well they reveled in the success of the activity and the engagement that it contributed to.